You are here: Infothek - High blood pressure medications - Adjusting your medication yourself

-However, certain prerequisites must be met, and the procedure agreed upon with the doctor must be followed.
-The foundation is regular monitoring and documentation of ones own blood pressure values at home.
-For this purpose, the BloodPressureDB app is suitable, where the measured values can be entered.
-The resulting trend curve makes it very easy to see when values are outside the personal norm.
-To then independently adjust the medication intake, affected individuals need to have a very good understanding of the dosage of their medications.
-They have been trained to recognize when a change in medication intake is necessary.
-For this, they receive specific instructions on how the intake or dosage can be altered to achieve the target values set with the doctor.
-And, of course, the most important thing is that they must also trust themselves to correctly adjust the medication dosage if necessary.
+However, some conditions must be met and the procedure agreed with the doctor must be followed.
+The basis is regular monitoring and documenting your own blood pressure readings at home.
+For this you can use, for example, the Blutdruckdaten-app to enter the measured values.
+The resulting trend curve makes it very easy to see when values are outside your personal "normal" range.
+To then adjust the medication yourself, you need very good knowledge about the dosages of your medicines.
+You must be trained to recognize when a change in medication is necessary.
+You should receive a clear instruction on in which situations to change the medication or the dose to reach the target values agreed with the doctor.
+And, most importantly, you must trust yourself to adjust the dose correctly if needed.

-In principle, it is therefore the case that blood pressure medications should be taken at the times and in the doses prescribed by the doctor.
-As is known, adjusting to medications or changing an existing medication always takes some time to make their effects visible.
-The body does not respond immediately to a taken tablet but requires some time to absorb the active ingredient and adjust.
-Additionally, different active ingredients create what is known as a therapeutic window.
-They build up a certain concentration in the body at which they are effective.
-Therefore, a new adjustment or change in therapy can take up to four weeks before the desired effect occurs.
+As a rule, blood pressure medicines should be taken at the times and in the doses prescribed by the doctor.
+As is well known, starting a new medication or changing an existing one always takes some time to show its effects.
+The body does not react immediately to a single tablet; it needs time to absorb the active ingredient and adjust.
+In addition, many active substances build up to a certain level in the body at which they are effective.
+A change or initiation of therapy can therefore take up to four weeks before the desired effect appears.

-This fundamental adjustment of the medication must be carried out by the treating physician.
-Under certain conditions, however, it is possible for some patients to adjust their medication intake themselves within specific guidelines set by the doctor based on the measured values.
+This basic adjustment of the medication must be carried out by the treating physician.
+Under certain conditions, however, some patients may be able to adjust their medication themselves within specific guidelines set by the doctor based on their measured values.

 Sources: